rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Alpha: New configuration option for kubectl with `.kuberc` for user preferences

 `kubectl` introduces an entirely new opt-in configuration file `.kuberc` for user preferences, allowing users to manage cluster credentials and host information separately.
-During the alpha stage, users can enable this by setting the environment variable of `KUBECTL_KUBERC=true` set, along with the `.kuberc` configuration file, which is under `~/.kube/kuberc` by default.
+During the alpha stage, users can enable this by setting the environment variable of `KUBECTL_KUBERC=true`, along with the `.kuberc` configuration file, which is under `~/.kube/kuberc` by default.
 This can also be run by using the argument of `--kuberc`, for example: `kubectl --kuberc /var/kube/rc`.

 This work was done as part of [KEP-3104: Separate kubectl user preferences from cluster configs](https://kep.k8s.io/3104) led by SIG CLI.